prettytoks/prettytoks/README.md

-- 👋 Hi, I’m @prettytoks
+- 👋 Hi, I’m Cindy Ogidi
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Front End Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Typescript
 - 💞️ I’m looking to collaborate on Fullstack Projects
-- 📫 How to reach me prettytoks@gmail.com
+- 📫 How to reach me cindy.ogidi@gmail.com

 <!---
 prettytoks/prettytoks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.